qongon/repetier-sls/README.md

 - Added support for TMC2209 UART drivers.
 - Added a M300 tone queue + concurrent tone support.
 - G33 L<0/1> UBL-like data output and regex hint, for [Mesh Bed Visualizers such as this](http://lokspace.eu/3d-printer-auto-bed-leveling-mesh-visualizer/)
 - Added on support for PWM fading/animated lights to the new lights_io module.
-M355 Px Dimming.
+Also M355 P&lt;brightness-value&gt; to set a default brightness.
+- Added basic real time clock support (M904/M905) for SAM3X8E processors.
+(See commit "Due - Basic Real Time Clock support" for important notes on this!)
+- Added a M106 O&lt;delay/timeout&gt; parameter for a delay in seconds before updating a fan's speed.
+Useful for leaving fans turned on after a print, which then shut off later.
+- Added a NUKE_EEPROM_ON_COMPILE configuration option that erases the EEPROM on every compile and flash/upload, but not on reboots/power cycles.

 ... and some other small but not noteworthy changes.
 Check the commits for more info.
 I still have some more planned that I'll be commiting as time goes on.